 Lesson: School:

 Date: Teacher name:

-Class: Number preser nt: Number absent:
+Class: Number present: Number absent:

 Learning objectives to which this lesson is contributing This will be based on something written in your medium-term plan.
 It will state which part of the syllabus the lesson is going to address.

 Lesson objectives These may be the same as the learning objectives but more often will be only a part of them.
 This is what you intend the learners to fully grasp by the end of the lesson.
 It should be a realistic target and many learning objectives will take more than one lesson to be fully understood.
 It should also include a reference to the language the learner is likely to need to be able to reach the targets you set.

 Vocabulary, terminology and phrases

 Previous learning

-Plan Planned timings Planned activities Resources Beginning This should be a relatively brief part of the lesson and should 'switch the learners on' to physics, rather than what they were doing previously.
+Plan Planned timings Planned activities Resources Beginning This should be a relatively brief part of the lesson and should 'switch the learners on' to Economics, rather than what they were doing previously.
 It may be a short question and answer session, or a simple written task to assess what they know about the topic to be covered.
 It could even be a rapid practical demonstration to introduce them to the topic to be covered in the lesson.
 This starter session should also stimulate the interest of the learner by providing materials such as visuals for the particular vocabulary needed or some activity which is personalised to encourage the learners to bring their own background knowledge and interest to the topic.
 This should be learner focused with as little teacher talk time as possible.
 Give an estimated time, usually about five minutes.
-Your plan should also include a list of the resources (books, internet, practical equipment, chemicals, etc.) which will be needed in each session of the lesson.
+Your plan should also include a list of the resources (books, internet, practical equipment etc.) which will be needed in each session of the lesson.
 Middle This may build on and extend previous understanding, explore and solve practical problems, develop knowledge and skills, practise previously learned techniques or any of many other alternatives.
 It is important not to include too many activities, but equally important not to spend so much time on one activity that learners become de-motivated.
 Good lessons will involve the learners in the activities as much as possible.
 Activities should encourage the learners to have confidence in communication through speaking or writing and there should be some feedback from the teacher regarding possible language errors.
 Delayed feedback is recommended to avoid demotivating the learners and hindering communication.
 Timings should be included for each separate activity.
-End This part of the lesson brings it to an organised conclusion.
-Learners (in groups or pairs) can assess how well they understand the material covered during the lesson.
-This may involve a short written exercise or a question and answer session.
-This may also include feedback from the teacher on some language errors noticed during the lesson, for example, pronunciation of certain words, use of tenses.
-It may also be used to link to whatever is going to happen in the next session.
-This should again take around five minutes at most.